egzola/babyPromise/README.md

 What is babyPromise ?

-1) It's an easier way to handle with promises
+1) It's an easier way to deal with promises
 2) It's a sort of light version of Javascript Native Promises

 Author: Eduardo Zola